hacktoberfest-codex/Language-Translator-App/README.md

-# Team-67
+# Bhasaa Samvad : Your All-in-One Language Translation App

-**Bhasaa Samvad** : Your All-in-One Language Translation App Welcome to Bhasaa Samvad, the ultimate language translation app developed by Team 67 for the **Smart India Hackathon(2023)**
+Welcome to Bhasaa Samvad, the ultimate language translation app developed by Team 67 for the **Smart India Hackathon (2023)**

 Overview:

 Bhasaa Samvad is an innovative Android app designed to break down language barriers and enhance communication for users worldwide.
 With a host of powerful features,Bhasaa Samvad sets itself apart from traditional translation tools like Google Translate.

 Key Features: